javlonrahimov/SimpleML/README.md

-A toy machine learning framefork for learning purposes.
+A toy machine learning framework for learning purposes.